epidrome/mibook/_quotes/feynman-understand.md

 ---
 title: 'Richard Feynman on Making'
-excerpt: 'What I cannot create, I do not understand.'
+caption: 'What I cannot create, I do not understand.'
 person: Richard Feynman
 categories:
   - quotes